 And when humans developed beliefs with Gods and ideologies, they gave our lives meaning, and became the central priority for our sense of reality, identity, purpose, and even hope.
-They became our central focus point.
+They became our central focus points in life.

-But slowly, over the last few centuries, as modern man explored his abilities with focusing on abstract thought, we started questioning our beliefs.
-This was the start of a new era, and now we have lost the mutual confirmation of our social group.
+And, over the last few centuries, as modern man explored his abilities with abstract thought, we started questioning our beliefs.
+With the result that we have now lost the automatic mutual confirmation of our social group.

-Our modern fight for survival is in the abstract dimension of ideas, beliefs and opinions.
 The mutual confirmation of our tribe has disintegrated, and with the modern multiplicity of beliefs, there simply isn't enough mutual confirmation to go around, and there never can be.
+Our modern fight for survival has continued, in the abstract dimension of beliefs, ideas, and opinions.

-So now, regardless of our modern material security, we feel insecure.
-Perhaps we cope admirably, but all the time, we are coping against an insecurity which no other animal or pre-modern human has ever experienced or even imagined.
+So, regardless our modern material security, we feel psychologically insecure.
+Perhaps we cope admirably, but all the time, we are coping against a form of insecurity which no other animal or pre-modern human has ever experienced or even imagined.

-And we are overcompensating with the only thing we know, our species' tried and tested survival strategy, our culture's habitual rut – focusing with our thoughts and senses.
+We are collectively suffering the effects of Displacement Activity.
+The illness animals suffer when they feel insecure, and compensate with habitual but inappropriate, sometimes self-destructive activities.
+And we are overcompensating with the only thing we know, our species' tried and tested survival strategy, our human habitual rut – focusing with our senses and our minds.
+We are overfocusing.

 Please continue with Displacement Activity